Swhag/Cloud9/README.md

 ### Description

-Cloud9 is a modern React-based weather app with a fully responsive design.
-Makes WeatherAPI calls to provides users with up-to-date weather conditions and forecasts for any location, all while offering an intuitive and user-friendly experience.
+Cloud9 is a weather app with a fully responsive design.
+It provides users with up-to-date weather conditions and forecasts for any location.
+Developed with React, react-select, OpenWeatherMap API.

 ### Features